muchirajunior/muchirajunior/README.md

 - :tv: Watching some tech on YouTube
 - 🔭 I’m currently working with startups
-- :star: I like using Firebase for building Flutter Apps
+- :star: I like using Firebase while building Flutter Apps
 - 🌱 I’m currently learning asp.net
 - :tada: I use PostgreSql, Mongo and Sqlite databases
 - :wink: I can write some cool Javascript :zany_face: